Thank You Vibes Logo

 4.2.4.
 The legal basis is Article 6(1)(b) GDPR (pre-contractual measures) and our legitimate interest in properly handling enquiries and documenting business communication (Article 6(1)(f) GDPR).

 4.2.5.
-Retention period: Enquiries, lead records and correspondence are generally stored for [[DAUER KONTAKT, e.g. 12 MONTHS]] after completion of processing; if a contractual relationship is established, the retention periods set out in sections 4.4/4.5 apply.
+Retention period: Enquiries, lead records and correspondence are generally stored for 24 months after completion of processing; if a contractual relationship is established, the retention periods set out in sections 4.4/4.5 apply.

 4.3.
 Use of the browser-based tipping function (Web App) by guests (“tippers”)